 Dr Leonel Lim is Assistant Professor at the Curriculum, Teaching and Learning Academic Group.
 He was the recipient of the NIE-NTU Overseas Graduate Scholarship, under which he completed his doctoral studies at the University of Wisconsin-Madison.
-His research focuses broadly on curriculum theory and the politics of education, with specific interests in the relations between ideology and curriculum, state power, elite schooling and the sociology of curriculum.
-His doctoral research, for example, applied Basil Bernstein’s code theory to an analysis of the socio-political bases of the differentiation of critical thinking in elite and mainstream schools.
-In 2014 this work received the American Educational Research Association's Outstanding Dissertation Award in the field of curriculum studies.
-Some of his research has been published in Curriculum Inquiry, Journal of Curriculum Studies, Journal of Education Policy, Critical Studies in Education, Cambridge Journal of Education, and Discourse: Studies in the Cultural Politics of Education.
+His research focuses on curriculum studies, the politics of education, and the sociology of curriculum.
+In 2014 Leonel received the American Educational Research Association's Outstanding Dissertation Award in the field of curriculum studies.
+He has published in journals such as Curriculum Inquiry, London Review of Education, Journal of Curriculum Studies, Journal of Education Policy, Critical Studies in Education, Cambridge Journal of Education, and Discourse.
+His monograph Knowledge, control and critical thinking in Singapore (Routledge, 2016) was awarded the 2018 Critics’ Choice Book Award by the American Educational Studies Association.
+His recent edited books (with Michael W. Apple) include The strong state and curriculum reform (Routledge, 2016) and Critical studies of education in Asia (Routledge, 2019).

 A philosophy graduate of the National University of Singapore, Leonel was twice awarded the university’s Special Book Prize in Philosophy.
 At the University of Wisconsin-Madison he was awarded the International Student Achievement Award.
-He completed both his Postgraduate Diploma in Education and Master of Arts at Singapore's National Institute of Education, and also taught in a primary school.
+He completed both his Postgraduate Diploma in Education and Master of Arts at Singapore's National Institute of Education, and was a former primary school teacher.

 Representative publications include: